A ‘How to Kill Weeds’ Tip That’ll Stop You From Wasting Money

 Image: Oushie/Getty

 If you're spending hours raking up lawn cuttings after mowing, you can stop without an iota of guilt.
 Grass cuttings are natural compost; as they break down, they enrich the soil, making your grass greener.
-Less time with the rake, more time on the patio — it's a win-win.
+Less time with the rake, more time on the patio.
+It's a win-win.

 Related: Do Home Remedies for Organic Lawn Care Really Work?